Genivia/ugrep/README.md

             not sorted.
 Subdirectories are sorted and displayed after matching files.
 FILE arguments are searched in the same order as specified.

-To show only the first 10 matches of `FIXME` in C++ files in the working directory and all subdirectories below:
+To show only up to the first 10 matching lines with `FIXME` in C++ files in the working directory and all subdirectories below:

     ug -r -m10 -tc++ FIXME